Review: ‘Sympathy for Mr. Vengeance’

 Director Park Chan-wook exploded on the South Korean screen in 2000 with “Joint Security Area (JSA),” a taut thriller involving North and South Korean guards in the DMZ.
 Along with Kang Je-Gyu (“Shiri”), Park helped usher in South Korea’s era of homegrown box office blockbusters.
 After “JSA’s” success, Park had carte blanche to make whatever he wanted.
 But rather than follow up with a sure-fire commercial venture, he opted for a idea he’d conceived in the mid-1990s—a dark, disturbing tale about a young girl’s kidnapping and her father’s quest for revenge.
 “Sympathy for Mr. Vengeance” became the first of Park’s Revenge Trilogy.
 The second is “Oldboy,” and the final chapter, “Sympathy for Lady Vengeance,” has just been released in South Korea.
 Each film stands completely on its own but you don’t want to miss any of them because they do play off each other in creative ways.

 “Oldboy” served up an audacious tale of revenge in which the protagonist attains tragic stature, like some shaggy King Lear undone by his own foolishness.
 “Sympathy” serves up a different kind of revenge tale, one that proves to be emotionally more complex.
 In part, “Sympathy” is a story of good intentions gone wrong.
 Ryu (Ha-Kyun Shin) is a deaf mute who reads lips.
 He sports green hair and the innocent face of a silent movie clown.
 He works at the local factory and takes care of his beloved but very ill sister (Ji-Eun Lim).
 She’s in desperate need of a kidney transplant but the doctor suggests that there’s little hope of getting one quickly.
 So Ryu decides to take matters into his own hands.
 He hooks up with some illicit organ dealers who promise that they will provide his sister with a kidney that matches her blood type.
-But first he must pay them a hefty sum and give them one of his own kidneys.
-They double cross Ryu and he wakes up in a deserted building minus a kidney, his money and his clothes.
+But they double cross Ryu.

-Then the doctor informs him that an organ donor has miraculously come through for his sister.
-But since Ryu spent all his money trying to buy a black market kidney, he now can’t afford the operation.
-Ryu’s militant girlfriend Cha Yeong-mi (Du-na Bae) suggests a kidnapping.
+Ryu’s militant girlfriend Cha Yeong-mi (Du-na Bae) suggests a kidnapping to get money for his sister's operation.
 Nab the daughter of a rich executive and hope he pays up quickly and quietly.
 And either way they will just let the kid go.
 Ryu doesn’t like the idea but a combination of desperation and Cha’s convincing argument that it’s a foolproof scheme prompt him to take action.
 Plus, they don’t have to be mean to the kid, they can just pretend they’re friends and the little girl has just come over to play.

 Their victim is Yu-sun (Bo-bae Han) the young daughter of Park Dong-jin (Kang-ho Song of “JSA” and “Shiri”).
 Ryu’s sister finds out that Ryu has lost his job at the factory and has been hiding things from her.
 Her response sets off a series of tragic events and prompts a complex cycle of revenge that involves just about everyone but not always in the way you’d expect.